 Illinois gets three kinds of revenue from licensed riverboat gambling: wagering taxes, license fees, and an admission tax (although part of the proceeds of that tax are distributed to the locality where each gambling boat docks).
 State law authorizes a total of 10 riverboat licenses.
-Only nine are active; but a tenth license was awarded on December 22, 2008 to Midwest Gaming & Entertainment to operate a riverboat at Des Plaines.
+All are now active; the tenth license was awarded on December 22, 2008 to Midwest Gaming & Entertainment to operate a riverboat at Des Plaines, which opened in July 2011.
 The state received \$47.5 million in fiscal year 2010 from the sale of the license.
 Administered by Illinois Gaming Board.
 (230 ILCS 10/1 ff.)